-Prior to joining Sussex, Sophie, worked as a research assistant on a sustainability initiative for a company focused on environmental sustainability in Madrid, Spain.
+Prior to Sussex, Sophie, worked as a Research Assistant at Fundación Vida Sostenible, an environment and sustainability organization in Madrid, Spain.
 While there, she researched and reported on local ecological expositions and sustainable urban transformation projects.

 Sophie holds a Bachelor of Public Affairs and Policy Management with a specialization in Strategic Public Opinion and Policy Advocacy from Carleton University where she graduated with distinction.